 7. Watch an autumnal movie

-Want to make things a little more interactive?
-Turn your fall flick into a drinking game based on a recurring theme from the movie.
-Or, make a bingo board for certain plot points or dialogue on-screen.
-Award the bingo winner with something sweet like a chocolate caramel popcorn ball or candied apple.
+- Make a bingo board for certain plot points or dialogue on-screen, and award the winner with something sweet like a chocolate caramel popcorn ball or caramel apple.

 8. Corn-husking challenge

 If you love being competitive, cooking, and working with your hands, a corn-husking party might be the way to go.

 - Get out a couple of barrels or trash cans and a heap of corn.

 - Pair up in teams to see who can husk their stacks of corn the fastest.